 \subsection{Mutual inclination and impact parameter}

 We calculate the impact parameter of the simulated companion from its $\psi$ in order to find its transit duration, on which the transit S/N depends.
-We sampled the companion's inclination $i_2$ through the relation
+We sample the companion's inclination $i_2$ through the relation

-where $i_1$ is the inclination of the hot jupiter derived from its impact parameter (derived in \autoref{sec:params}) and $B$ is an angle randomly drawn from $\uniformdist(0, \ang{360})$. \footnote{If we set the orbital normal vector of the hot jupiter as the $z$-axis, then $\psi$ and $B$ are respectively the polar and azimuthal angles of the companion's orbital normal vector.} The companion's impact parameter $b_2$ is then calculated from $\cos i_2$ assuming a circular orbit.
+where $i_1$ is the inclination of the hot jupiter derived from its impact parameter (see \autoref{sec:params}) and $B$ is an angle randomly drawn from $\uniformdist(0, \ang{360})$. \footnote{If we set the orbital normal vector of the hot jupiter as the $z$-axis, then $\psi$ and $B$ are respectively the polar and azimuthal angles of the companion's orbital normal vector.} The companion's impact parameter $b_2$ is then calculated from $\cos i_2$ assuming a circular orbit.